apache/dolphinscheduler-website/docs/en-us/release/faq.md

+## Q: What's the name of this project?

+A: Before version 1.2 project name is called escheduler, version 1.2 and later it's called dolphinScheduler.

+---

 ## Q: DolphinScheduler service introduction and recommended running memory

 A: DolphinScheduler consists of 5 services, MasterServer, WorkerServer, ApiServer, AlertServer, LoggerServer and UI.